near/near-api-js/README.md

-# Near lib
+# nearlib

-Near lib is a javascript library for development of dapps on near.
+nearlib is a JavaScript/TypeScript library for development of DApps on NEAR platform.

 ## Install dependencies